1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for intermediate-level mental health and allied professionals who conduct violence and sexual reoffending risk assessments using the MMPI-3.
-The program is tailored for those with a background in forensic or clinical psychology, psychiatry, or related fields, and who have experience in psychological testing and risk assessment.
-Participants typically work in settings such as correctional facilities, forensic hospitals, community mental health centers, or legal and court environments.
+This training is intended for mental health and allied professionals who conduct violence and sexual reoffending risk assessments using the MMPI-3.
+It is tailored for those with a background in forensic or clinical psychology, psychiatry, or related fields, and who have expertise in psychological testing, risk assessment, and the evaluation of psychopathy and related risk factors.

 • Allied professionals involved in forensic or risk assessment work